Financing Your Education

 Two areas of note:

-- Top scholars will receive $18,000 annually.
-Students who have achieved a cumulative GPA of 3.5 (4.0 scale) and 27 or higher on the ACT (1210 SAT: CR +M) may earn additional scholarships through Augustana’s Distinguished Scholars program.
+- Students who have achieved a cumulative GPA of 3.5 (4.0 scale) and 27 or higher on the ACT (1260 SAT: CR +M) may earn additional scholarships through Augustana’s Distinguished Scholars program.

 Financing a college education is a concern for most families; therefore, we are committed to assisting students and parents in finding the resources to make an affordable investment.
-At Augustana, 100 percent of students receive academic, talent and/or need-based financial assistance, with more than $33 million awarded last year in scholarships, grants, loans, and work study.
-The average overall financial aid award (scholarships, grants, federal work-study and federal loans) for the Augustana Class of 2020 was $26,592.
+At Augustana, 100 percent of students receive academic, talent and/or need-based financial assistance, with more than $33 million awarded in scholarships, grants, loans, and work study.
+The average overall financial aid award (scholarships, grants, federal work-study and loans) for the Augustana Class of 2022 was $31,239.

 Augustana is a true educational value, representing an investment with significant lifetime returns.
 (See Why Augustana?)
 Many people are surprised at how low the net cost to attend Augustana can be, thanks to the following factors:

 - Institutional aid.
 The scholarships and grants that Augustana awards reduces your out-of-pocket costs.
-Ninety-five percent of Augustana students receive institutional gift aid that does not have to be repaid.
+One hundred percent of full time Augustana students receive institutional gift aid that does not have to be repaid.

 - Other financial assistance.
 Sixty-seven percent of Augustana students qualify for federal loans and grants, and federal work-study jobs on campus also supplement our students’ financial aid packages.